-Moonshot Accelerator preps life-changing ASU projects for big funding

-A new Moonshot Accelerator initiative at ASU recently gave an inaugural cohort of eight ASU teams educational tools to strategically pitch their projects to philanthropic funders or corporate partners for large-scale gifts.
+Moonshot Accelerator preps life-changing ASU projects for big funding A new Moonshot Accelerator initiative at ASU recently gave an inaugural cohort of eight ASU teams educational tools to strategically pitch their projects to philanthropic funders or corporate partners for large-scale gifts.
 Project Cities, a university-partnership program, was one of the teams involved, in addition to Margaret Hinrichs, associate director of decision science at the Knowledge Exchange for Resilience and an assistant research professor in the School of Complex Adaptive Systems.

-ASU graduate student awarded NSF fellowship to study water insecurity along US-Mexico border communities graduate student at the School of Human Evolution and Social Change at Arizona State University.
+Read more ASU graduate student awarded NSF fellowship to study water insecurity along US-Mexico border communities Dylan Diaz-Infante is a sociocultural anthropology graduate student at the School of Human Evolution and Social Change at Arizona State University.
 He is passionate about water security and was recently awarded a prestigious NSF Graduate Research Fellowship Program grant to help fund his research on water-sharing within communities called "colonias" along the U.S.- Mexico border.
 Diaz-Infante is also a researcher with the Arizona Water for All team, one of several pillars under the statewide Arizona Water Innovation Initiative, led by the Global Futures Laboratory.
+Read more